If you don't plan on working out yet, skip ahead to Measuring your gains.

-This range of 8 to 10 reps means it's fine if you stop at 8, 9, or 10 in any set.
-Go as high as you can while stopping one rep short of the maximum you feel you could do.
+This range of 8 to 10 reps means it should be fine if you stop at 8, 9, or 10 in any set.
+In short, go as high as you can while stopping one rep short of the maximum you feel you could do.

 It will take a couple weeks of working out to begin recognizing when you have the capacity to do just one more rep in a set.
-Until then, simply focus on staying within the 8–10 rep range — do 10 when you have high stamina and 8 when you don't.
+Until then, focus on staying within the 8–10 rep range: do 10 when you have high stamina and 8 when you don't.

-We now come to the point in this program where there’s a physiological difference between men and women that changes this program’s recommendations: Women will build muscle faster by choosing a heaviness that lets them get closer to 10 reps rather than 8.
-So, if you’re a woman lifting a weight that’s too heavy to complete 10 reps on, go lighter.
-This is because women have muscle fiber distribution that responds better when stimulated with higher reps (study, study, article).
+According to some studies, women will build muscle faster by choosing a heaviness that lets them get closer to 10 reps rather than 8.
+So, if you’re a woman lifting a weight that’s too heavy to complete 10 reps with, perhaps go lighter.
+According to studies, this is because women have muscle fiber distribution that responds better when stimulated with higher reps (study, study, article).

 Plan A of this program consists of 3 sets per exercise.
 In Plan A, no muscle group is directly hit by more than one exercise per workout.
 This means if you do the bench press in a given workout, you won't also do another chest exercise in that workout.
-3 sets of one exercise is enough to trigger a muscle's per-workout growth limit for the first 8 weeks.
-More sets would increase recovery time without increasing growth rate.
+Three sets of one exercise should be enough to trigger a muscle's per-workout growth limit for the first 8 weeks.
+More sets would likely increase recovery time without increasing growth rate.

-These misguided workouts are probably the result of either:
+These potentially misguided workouts are likely the result of either:

-I repeat: Contrary to popular belief, 4 sets of 10 reps at the heaviest weight you can lift is all you need to maximally trigger muscle size growth in a workout.
-More than 4 direct sets overworks the muscle.
-(As always, you can prove this to yourself by measuring your arm growth after a workout.)
+I repeat: Contrary to popular belief, 4 sets of 10 reps at the heaviest weight you can lift should be all you need to maximally trigger muscle size growth in a workout.
+(As always, you can verify this for yourself by measuring your arm growth after a workout.)